 Willem Dafoe, Alfred Molina and Jaime Foxx star as villains in “Spider-Man: No Way Home.”

 It somehow elevates to another level of awesome when Willem Dafoe- the most serious capital-A-Actor in the cast, begins his all-time, greatest performance as the Green Goblin.

 Now, a major criticism of the Marvel Cinematic Universe (MCU) is its refusal to take itself seriously when it should, with constant quips and references to how silly it is often serving as apologies for existing.
-And don’t get me wrong, this movie is fun and lighthearted for a good deal of it, but it does not suffer from this problem.
+Don’t get me wrong, this movie is fun and lighthearted for a good deal of it, but it does not suffer from this problem.
 Once all of the villains from other universes are assembled, the fun is over.
-Every second that they are on screen is spent wondering when they’re going to snap, and when Goblin finally does, it starts a thirty-minute long sequence that was jaw-dropping.
-My mouth was agape as I turned to my brother in the theater and asked: “are they really doing this?”
+Every second that they are on screen is spent wondering when they’re going to snap, and when Goblin finally does, it starts a thirty-minute-long sequence that is jaw-dropping.
+My mouth was agape as I turned to my brother in the theater and asked: “are they doing this?”